 3. How to prepare a quick and easy salad to go

-Need a fast, healthy lunch to bring to the office?
+Need a fast, healthy lunch?
 Try making a salad in a mason jar.
 Put heavy, wet ingredients in the bottom and light, dry ingredients on top.
 When it’s time to eat, add a little dressing, shake it up, and enjoy.

 4. How to cut cheese without a knife